abukiw86-oss/ASTU-FindIt/README.md

 ---

+## You can try download from Releases .

 ## 🚀 Overview

 **ASTU-FindIt** is a mobile app built using **Flutter** that works on Android and iOS.
 It connects with the **ASTU-FindIt_api** backend to: